Today’s post is an updated repost from April, 2014.

-Go through the closet as fast as you can and pull out anything you know you don’t need, wear, want, or love.
+Go through the closet as fast as you can, pulling out anything you know you don’t need, wear, want, or love.

-This should literally take 5 minutes or less — and should be very easy “instant decisions”.
+This should literally take 5 minutes or less — you should be making very easy “instant decisions”.

 If you hesitate for even a moment on an item, just leave it be — this step is for the obvious ‘purge’ items… and it should get you pumped up and motivated to keep working through the next couple steps.